bccp/nbodykit/docs/source/algorithms/survey-power.rst

 =====================================================================

-The :class:`ConvolvedFFTPower` class computes the power spectrum multipoles :math:`P_\ell(k)` for data from a survey that includes non-trivial selection effects.
+The :class:`ConvolvedFFTPower` class computes the power spectrum multipoles :math:`P_\ell(k)` for data from an observational survey that includes non-trivial selection effects.
 The input data is expected to be in the form of angular coordinates (right ascension and declination) and redshift.
 The measured power spectrum multipoles represent the true multipoles convolved with the window function.
-Here, the window function refers to the the Fourier transform of the survey volume.
+Here, the window function refers to the Fourier transform of the survey volume.
 In this section, we provide an overview of the FFT-based algorithm used to compute the multipoles and detail important things to know for the user to get up and running quickly.